Adillwma/QuantumHarmonics/README.md

-# Part 2 - The Hydrogen Atom
+## Part 2 - The Hydrogen Atom

 ### Simulation

-Having verified our method, we can use it to find the eigenvalues of a more complex system - the Hydrogen atom.
+Having verified our method, we can use it to find the eigenvalues of a slightly more complex system - the Hydrogen atom.
 In a spherically symmetric system, the wavefunction can be written :

 $$
 \frac{1}{r}\Psi(r)Y_{lm}(\theta, \phi)e^{i m\phi} \tag{9}